ivanleomk/Obsidian-Notes/content/Constituitional AI - Harmlessness from AI Feedback.md

 1. **SL-CAI Model** : We first train a model to generate critiques in accordance to specific guidelines ( these are known as constitutions ).

-2. **Preference Model** : SL-CAI model is then used to generate responses to the harmful prompts by generating preference ranking (Eg. between A and B, which do you prefer - please generate an explanation )
+2. **Reward Model** : SL-CAI model is then used to generate responses to the harmful prompts by generating preference ranking (Eg. between A and B, which do you prefer - please generate an explanation ) in the form of a normalised probability distribution

+3.  **Preference Model** : Using the reward model, we then train a preference model which is able to assign a scalar score from 0 -> 1 for any generated response.

 3. **RL-CAI model** : Once we have a preference model that can score and evaluate different prompts, we then proceed to use this to fine-tune a model using reinforcement learning.
 This produces a model they call RL-CAI